Table of contents:

 - Are Nova Scotia duck tolling retrievers good for first time owners?

 - How expensive is it to own a dog?

 - Do toy fox terriers bark alot?

 - How do I get my dog and cat to bond?

 - What can happen if you don't vaccinate your cat?

-- What to do if your hip is out of place?
+- What to do if your cat is breathing heavy?